Intilery/intilery.github.io/docs/sdk/android-quick.md

 ---
 id: android-quickstart
-title: Quickstart android
+title: Quickstart Android
-sidebar_label: android Quickstart tutorial
+sidebar_label: Android Quickstart tutorial
 ---

 This tutorial will help you start sending analytics data from your Android app to Intilery.